An award winning International Arbitration team

 With presence on the ground in most of the world’s major arbitration centres in London, Paris, Geneva, Dubai and Hong Kong, we can advise you on international arbitration conducted under both civil and common law systems, in many different languages.

-Our partners will personally handle your case, providing you with a confidential, swift and cost-effective service with a view to achieve your strategic business objectives.
+Our partners will personally handle your case, providing you with a confidential, swift and cost-effective service with a view to achieving your strategic business objectives.

 - Acting for major Qatari telecommunications provider in relation to a USD 680 million LCIA Arbitration.

-- Retained by the Telecommunications Regulatory Authority of Bahrain, the independent body responsible for regulating the telecoms sector in the Kingdom, to advise in relation to numerous operator and subscriber arbitrations.
+- Retained by the Telecommunications Regulatory Authority of Bahrain, the independent body responsible for regulating the telecoms sector in the Kingdom, to advise in relation to numerous statutory arbitrations.

 - Successfully defended an Isle of Man shipping company in LCIA arbitration proceedings concerning a multi-million USD West African shipping dispute.

 - Representing a large international bank in a $13 million investment agency agreement.